mnets/pymnet/doc/tutorial/networktypes.rst

     >>> onet["node", "node", 1, 3]
     0

-You can also give the coupling strength, i.e. the weight of the inter-layer edges, as a parameter
+You can also give the coupling strength, i.e. the weight of the inter-layer edges, as a parameter:

 .. code-block:: python